gooddata/gooddata-ui-sdk/libs/sdk-ui-tests-e2e/README.md

 The test application runs on `http://localhost:9500/gooddata-ui-sdk#<resolver-hash>`, to show the Scenario you want to test, replace the `<resolver-hash>` variable with the hash respective to you Scenario.
 You can find all available hashes in the `ComponentResolver.tsx`.

-Login to scenario app visit `http://localhost:9500/gdc/account/login`
+To log in to the scenario app, visit `http://localhost:9500/gdc/account/login`

 ### Adding new test